Mobile Care Units in India

-Since the start of the mobile therapy unit, they have provided assessment and therapeutic care as needed to over 740 people with leprosy and other disabilities.
-The team has also provided over 400 assistive devices including custom footwear, crutches and prosthetic limbs to patients in need.
+Since the start of the mobile therapy unit, they have provided services to over 100 people with leprosy and other disabilities.
+The team has also provided over 500 assistive devices including custom footwear, crutches and prosthetics limbs to patients in need.

-The mobile therapy unit is a highly successful service in reaching those who have difficulty travelling in a health clinic or hospital.
+The mobile therapy unit is highly successful in reaching those who have difficulty travelling to a health clinic or hospital.
 Through this unit, the project has been able to reach more people in need.

 Please note: Donations of $2 or more are tax-deductible.
 Due to added security measures, donations below $10 can no longer be processed online.
 To make a gift $9 or less, please call us on 1800 LEPROSY (1800 537 767).